A 3-minute daily practice for self-worth · iPhone

 Grounded in the method research supports most, and honest about the rest.

-Selfworth is built on cognitive-behavioral work for self-esteem: a positive log of real evidence, plus answering your inner critic, closed with a little self-compassion.
+Selfworth is built on cognitive-behavioral work for self-esteem: a positive log of real evidence, plus answering harsh thoughts, closed with a little self-compassion.
 It draws on the methods reviews have found among the most promising for self-esteem.

 The studies behind it tested multi-week programs, usually with a therapist’s support.
 This is a short, self-guided adaptation of the same building blocks.
 We can point you to the research the method rests on.
 We can’t claim those exact results for a few minutes on a phone, and we won’t.
 The in-app “Science” screen keeps the full citations and the fine print, side by side.